volkert-software/Multi-Streamer_RCP/README.md

 Multi-Streamer -- Remote Control Protocol
 =========================================

-In the following you find an overview about the main concept and technical details how each Multi-Streamer instance (both the command line and the graphical version) can be observed as well as manipulated from a distant PC/server via a designated protocol.
+In the following you find an overview about the main concepts and technical details how each Multi-Streamer instance (both the command-line and the graphical version) can be observed as well as manipulated from a distant PC/server via a designated protocol.
 This protocol consists of special messages and timeout specifications which both are part of each running Multi-Streamer instance.

-# 1. Core concept
+# 1. Core concepts
-* **Client/Server**: The remote control protocol is based  on a classical client-server architecture and uses TCP for communication.
+* **Client-Server architecture**: The remote control protocol is based on a classical client-server architecture and uses TCP for communication.
 The role of a **client** is to observe/control the resources (devices, streams, statistics, ..) located on the **server** side during a remote control session.
-Each of these season has a defined start and end time point.
-But there can always be multiple seasons running so that a server instance handles multiple clients at the same time while keeping its internal data always in a consistent state.
+Each of these sessions has a defined start and end time point.
+But there can always be multiple sessions running so that a server instance handles multiple clients at the same time while keeping its internal data always in a consistent state.
 * **Auto Detection**: All running server instances in a LAN can be detected by local potential clients in almost real-time.
 For this purpose, the remote control protocol contains so-called **"beacon"** messages which are periodically sent by each server instance via UDP and are received by local clients.
 Such a message contains all neccessarry data to start a new remote control session with the corresponding server.
-* **Periodic Reports**: As soon as a client has successfully started a new remote control session with a server, the server starts to send periodic reports towards the client containing an overview about all server-side available devices, input streams and corresponding output streams.
-With this data a client creates and maintains its own overview about the status of the reporting server.
+* **Periodic Reports**: As soon as a client has successfully started a new remote control session with a server, the server starts to send periodic reports to the client containing an overview about all server-side available devices, input streams and corresponding output streams.
+With this data a client creates and maintains its own overview about the state of the reporting server.
-* **Request/Response**: The remote control protocol supports "actions".
+* **Request-Response**: The remote control protocol supports "actions".
 For example, a client can instruct a server to **add** or **remove inputs**.
 The same is possible for outputs.
-Each of these actions consists of a **request** message, which is send from a client to the server, and a subsequent **response** message, wich is send from the server to the client in return.
+Each of these actions consists of a **request** message, which is sent from a client to the server, and a subsequent **response** message, wich is sent from the server to the client in return.
 The request describes the desired action and the response transmits the action result from the server to the client.
 Subsequently, the periodic reports inform all clients about server internal changes.

 # 2. Protocol packets
-* **Structure**: Each packet of the remote control protocol consists of a small proprietary header with a fixed size of different elements, followed by a Google Protobuf data block with variable length.
+* **Structure**: Each packet of the remote control protocol consists of a small proprietary header with a fixed size, followed by a Google Protobuf data block with variable length.
 The following gives a detailed overview about the general structure of each message.

 <pre>